 According to your interview at Arte Mortifica Reviews you at first designed art as a hobby but then decided to do so professionally.
-What led to this decision?
 How did you and Frank Garcia aka Arte Mortifica begin corresponding?

 Because my love is so in the arts, I was able to make my brain instantly think to create something that works and can be enjoyed by everyone, and as a way to vent my feelings.
 I met Frank and started conversing with him on Facebook.

 What personal feelings are you seeking to express through your art?

 I feel a very pleasant thing when my brain is filled with an imagination that surrounds the brain and my mind.
 In the end I combine all that I think, and it's the most fun when the results look good and meaningful.